balena-io/balena-cli/docs/balena-cli.md

 ```
 These patterns always apply, whether or not .dockerignore files exist in the
 project.
 If necessary, the effect of the `**/.git` pattern may be modified by
-adding counter patterns to the applicable .dockerignore file(s), for example
+adding exception patterns to the applicable .dockerignore file(s), for example
 `!mysubmodule/.git`.
 For documentation on pattern format, see:
 - https://docs.docker.com/engine/reference/builder/#dockerignore-file
 - https://www.npmjs.com/package/@balena/dockerignore